jonfernq/Python-Flashcards/README.md

 ##  Python-Flashcards

-Variations of flashcards using Python.
+Variations of flashcards using Python..

 ### Command Line Interface (CLI)